Toberone-Tuna/Minecraft-Mods/README.md

 **Minecraft Version:** Forge 1.12.2 - 14.23.5.2860, Found [here](https://files.minecraftforge.net/net/minecraftforge/forge/index_1.12.2.html)

 **Note:** I highly recommend allocating 8GB of RAM to Minecraft when using these mods.

+**Known Issues:**

+-Using the Firestarter from the Roots mod crashes the client when used.

+-Buying certain items on MineBay on the computer from MrCrayfish's Furniture mod crashes the server.

+-Certain sounds are cut short and/or cut off when in the Twilight Forest dimension.

+-The Midnight mod has an error that VanillaFix catches and will constantly spam to the log.